marcduiker/azure-functions-university/lessons/PowerShell/http/http-lesson-powershell.md

 1. Open function.json.
 In the httpTrigger binding, the `methods` are listed.
 Remove `"post"`.
 Don't forget to remove the comma after `"get"`.
 Now the function can only be triggered by a GET request.

-    > 🔎 **Observation** - You'll notice that this change breaks the code inside the function.
-This is because the `HttpRequestMessage` type has different properties and methods than the `HttpRequest` type.

 2. To get the name from the query string you can do the following:

     ```PowerShell